Spectroscopy Equipment Leasing

 The study of the properties of a material based upon how it interacts with light is referred to as spectroscopy.
 By observing how light bounces, scatters, is emitted, or is absorbed, scientists can tell a lot about the specific material.
 X-ray spectroscopy specifically refers to looking at the light in the X-ray portion of the electromagnetic radiation spectrum to gather information about various forms of matter.

-Lease Any Spectroscopy Instrument That Suits Your Needs
+Spectroscopy Instrument Leases That Fit Your Needs

 If you recently bought equipment, Excedr can offer you cash for your device and convert your purchase into a long-term rental.
 This is called a sale-leaseback.
 If you’ve paid for equipment within the last ninety days, we can help you recoup your investment and allow you to make low monthly payments.
 This also frees up money in your budget rather than tying it down to a fixed asset.